 3. Frequent disease outbreak in flocks

-Developing a toxin binder which is natural in origin will help in optimizing the nutrient absorption and biotransformation of various toxins from the system.
+Developing a toxin binder that is natural in origin will help in optimizing the nutrient absorption and biotransformation of various toxins from the system.
 Natural ingredients like bioactive charcoal and clay help to bind the toxins from the system.
-Organic acids help in maintaining the normal gut pH and act as mould inhibitor.
+Organic acids help in maintaining the normal gut pH and act as mold inhibitors.
 Prebiotics helps to maintain beneficial gut microflora in the birds.
 Herbal extracts provide hepatoprotective and hepato stimulant effect and improve the feed digestion for better performance and production of the bird.

 Thus in nutshell, a toxin binder should prevent the formation and bio-activation of mycotoxins into toxic metabolites, prevent systemic deleterious effects of absorbed mycotoxins, improve liver function, enhance the utilization of nutrients, FCR and production performance in poultry.